KLOS: Meruelo Media era

 Further changes came to KLOS over the next year.
 On September 6, 2019, the station shifted its format to classic rock full-time, eliminating post-1990s modern rock tracks.
 On September 30, at 12:01 a.m., KLOS began broadcasting from its new studios at the Meruelo Media building in Burbank, leaving behind its previous location on Lindblade Street in Culver City (to which it and KABC relocated from their longtime La Cienega Boulevard studios in December 2016).
 The station also marked the return of the classic rock format to Los Angeles for the first time since KSWD flipped to the "K-Love" Christian music network in November 2017 as KKLQ.
 In late January 2020, KLOS switched back to mainstream rock and changed its slogan to "Southern California's Rock Station"; the station reintroduced post-1990s rock into the playlist while still maintaining a heavy focus on classic rock tracks.
 In a cost-cutting move prompted by the COVID-19 pandemic, Meruelo dismissed several members of the KLOS staff in mid-2020, including Frosty Stilwell, Gary Moore, and Frazer Smith; Frosty, Heidi & Frank reverted to its previous title Heidi & Frank.

 On August 3, 2020, The Greg Beharrell Show entered national syndication, with KLOS serving as the flagship station.

 On October 3, 2020, the nationally syndicated John Clay Wolfe Show joined KLOS on Saturday mornings.

 Former KROQ-FM morning personality Kevin Ryder, half of the iconic duo Kevin & Bean, joined KLOS in the afternoons on February 18, 2021.
 Co-hosting Kevin & Sluggo, he reunited with Doug "Sluggo" Roberts after having worked together previously at KROQ and KZZP in Phoenix.
 Kevin and Sluggo were given their walking papers on September 6, 2024.
+The two have since returned to KROQ, with Roberts hosting middays and Ryder hosting afternoons.
+In January 2025, Nik Carter was named afternoon DJ.

 On April 1, 2025, KLOS briefly stunted with yacht rock branded as 95.5 So'Cal's Yacht Rock as an April Fools Day joke.